rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"Mister Tiger, could I ask a favour of you?"*

-**Wha is it?**
+**Wut is it?**

 *"Could you hug Sam and Hannah and tell them I am sorry?"*

 The Tiger nodded.
 Amir looked down, the golem slowly began losing its sand to the ground, fading from view.

-**Oi boy, I fink you have a little bit of sand here** - said the Tiger, blowing at Amir's chest.
-The flame on his chest flickered brightly, holding as strongly as possible to its owner.
+**Oi boy, I fink you have a little bit of dust right here** - said the Tiger, blowing at Amir's chest.
+The white flame on his chest flickered brightly, holding on for dear life to its owner.
 It flicked twice and began glowing red - **Yeh, dats much better.**

 *"What happened?
 Why is it doing this?"*